Value Chain Management

 Supplier Evaluation Procedure:

-All new suppliers developed by USI, they are required to sign the “Certificate of Non-use of Environmentally Hazardous Substances”, “Conflict Minerals Representation”, “Supplier Sunshine Conduct Declaration” and “Supplier's Commitment to Corporate Social Responsibilities” to ensure that they will include the effects of environmental sustainability, social labor and human rights in the assessment and control.
-If the supplier violates any agreement in the letter of commitment, the supplier shall be liable for breach of contract according to the content of the letter of commitment.
-For example, if the supplier violates the “Guarantee of Non-Use of Environmental Hazardous Substances”, the supplier shall be responsible for product recycling or replacement, and shall compensate for any damages caused by such violation; if the supplier violates the “Integrity Trading Declaration”, the supplier may immediately stop, or terminate the transaction relationship with the supplier, and shall bear the corresponding legal and compensation responsibilities and damages suffered.
+If the supplier violates the “Guarantee of Non-Use of Environmental Hazardous Substances”, the supplier shall be responsible for product recycling or replacement, and shall compensate for any damages caused by such violation; if the supplier violates the “Supplier Code of Business Integrity”, the supplier may immediately stop, or terminate the transaction relationship with the supplier, and shall bear the corresponding legal and compensation responsibilities and damages suffered.
 For more details, please refer to the following related files.

 Download full PDF here: